Migracode-Barcelona/old-syllabus-contents/node/week-13/lesson.md

 })
 ```

+#### Exercise: make a calculator
-> Exercise: Make a calculator adding an endpoint for each operation Add,Substract,Multiply,Divide, each endpoint will receive two numbers and return the result
+> Make a calculator adding an endpoint for each operation [Add,Substract,Multiply,Divide], each endpoint will receive two numbers and return the result

 ### Responding objects

+A server can respond text, HTML, but also JSON objects

 ```js
 app.get('/weather/:cityName', (req, res) => {